 ADA accessible portable toilets are available at High View and Hopewell trailheads and at the Horse Trailer parking lot.
 Vault toilets are available at all campsites.

 Looking for a backcountry backpacking experience that traverses many different natural habitats with rich biodiversity and wildlife?
 Welcome to the Twin Valley Trail.
 Set in the rolling hills of the Twin Valley, it provides a backpacking experience reminiscent of backcountry wilderness trails with beautiful hills, babbling brooks, abundant wildlife, history and small-town charm.
-Total mileage for the trail is over 22 miles, including three areas for overnight camping.
+Total mileage for the trail is about 27 miles, including three areas for overnight camping.

 The historical Camp Hook area at Twin Creek offers three frontcountry campsites with access to the park’s extensive hiking trail system.
-Nearly 10 miles of trails in the park’s rugged terrain connect to the 22-mile Twin Valley Trail and take you along the beautiful Twin Creek, by a prehistoric Indian mound and up to a scenic hilltop vista.
+Nearly 10 miles of trails in the park’s rugged terrain connect to the 27-mile Twin Valley Trail and take you along the beautiful Twin Creek, by a prehistoric Indian mound and up to a scenic hilltop vista.
 An amphitheater is one unique feature of this former Boy Scout camp that makes this a great place for groups to camp.
 Picnic table, pit toilets and firewood are provided.
 Permit required.